Creator-Turbo/Poem-Classification/README.md

 ---

 ## Overview
-The Poem Classification system leverages natural language processing (NLP) and deep learning techniques to categorize poems into predefined genres.
+The Poem Classification project utilizes Natural Language Processing (NLP) and machine learning to categorize poems.
+This model is capable of understanding different poetry styles, such as Haiku, Sonnet, Free Verse, and more.
+It is designed to help literature enthusiasts, educators, and researchers analyze poetry more effectively.

-Key features:
+Key Features:

-- Text classification using deep learning models (LSTM, CNN, Transformers).
+- Preprocessing of Poem Text Data

-- Preprocessing of poetic text using tokenization and word embeddings.
+- Classification using Advanced ML and NLP Models

-- Model trained on a diverse poem dataset.
+- Interactive Web Application for Real-time Predictions

-- Web-based interface for poem classification.
+- Deployment on Render for Public Access

-- Model Performance

-Evaluation Metrics:

-- Accuracy Score: Measures the correctness of classifications.

-- Precision, Recall, and F1-Score: Ensures balanced performance evaluation.

-Model Training Details:

-- Word Embedding: Pre-trained GloVe or Word2Vec.

-- Model Architectures: LSTM, Bi-LSTM, CNN, Transformers.

-- Dataset: Collected poetry dataset from multiple sources.

 ---

 ## Motivation